-MITIGATION MEASURES FROM 2035 GENERAL PLAN MASTER EIR THAT APPLY TO THE PROJECT None.
+MITIGATION MEASURES FROM 2035 GENERAL PLAN MASTER EIR THAT APPLY TO THE PROJECT

-Implementing the proposed project would not affect or modify existing City policies addressing water quality or flooding.
-No changes would be made to overall lot coverage requirements, building materials, or other factors that could increase runoff and negatively affect drainage patterns.
+Implementing the proposed ordinance amendments and rezoning of parcels would not affect or modify existing City policies addressing water quality or flooding.
+No changes have been made to overall lot coverage requirements, building materials, or other factors that could increase runoff and negatively affect drainage patterns.

-The project would have no additional project-specific environmental effects relating to Hydrology
+The proposed ordinance amendments and rezoning of parcels would have no additional project-specific environmental effects relating to Hydrology or Water quality.

-Issues Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect 8.
-NOI Would the project: A) Result in exterior noise levels in the project area that are above the upper value of the normally acceptable category for various land uses due to the project's noise level increases? х B) Result in residential interior noise levels of 45 dBA L dn or greater caused by noise level increases due to the project? х C) Result in construction noise levels that exceed the standards in the City of Sacramento Noise Ordinance? х D) Permit existing and/or planned residential and commercial areas to be exposed to vibration-peak-particle velocities greater than 0.5 inches per second due to project construction? х E) Permit adjacent residential and commercial areas to be exposed to vibration peak particle velocities greater than 0.5 inches per second due to highway traffic and rail operations? х F) Permit historic buildings and archaeological sites to be exposed to vibration-peak-particle velocities greater than 0.2 inches per second due to project construction and highway traffic? х and Water Quality.

-Land uses within the Project Area include a range of residential, commercial, institutional, industrial, recreational, and open space areas.
-Although there are many noise sources within the Project Area, the primary noise source is traffic.
+Issues : Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect 8.
+NOI SF the project: VVOulu the project.
+A) Result in exterior noise levels in the project area that are above the upper value of the normally acceptable category for various land uses due to the project's noise level increases? × В) Result in residential interior noise levels of 45 dBA L {dn} or greater caused by noise level increases due to the project? х C) Result in construction noise levels that exceed the standards in the City of Sacramento Noise Ordinance? х D) Permit existing and/or planned residential and commercial areas to be exposed to vibration-peak-particle velocities greater than 0.5 inches per second due to project construction? x E) Permit adjacent residential and commercial areas to be exposed to vibration peak particle velocities greater than 0.5 inches per second due to highway traffic and rail operations? х F) Permit historic buildings and archaeological sites to be exposed to vibration-peak-particle velocities greater than 0.2 inches per second due to project construction and highway traffic? x industrial, recreational, and open space areas.
+Although there are many noise sources within the city, the primary noise source is traffic.
 Significant noise also occurs from airplane traffic, railroads, and various stationary sources, as described below.